Najoj/programming-haskell/chapter-12/exercises.md

     that contain variables of some type `a`, show how to make this type into instances of `Functor`, `Applicative` and `Monad` classes.
 With the aid of an example, explain what the `>>=` operator for this type does.

-8. Rather than making a parameterised type into instances of the `Functor`, `Applicative` and `Monad` classes in this order, in practice it is sometimes simpler to define the functor and applicative instances in terms of the monad instance, relying on the facto that the order in which declarations are mad eis not important in Haskell.
+8. Rather than making a parameterised type into instances of the `Functor`, `Applicative` and `Monad` classes in this order, in practice it is sometimes simpler to define the functor and applicative instances in terms of the monad instance, relying on the fact that the order in which declarations are made is not important in Haskell.
 Complete the missing parts in the following declarations for the `ST` type using the `do` notation.

     ```haskell
     instance Functor ST where